 - 1. The re-convergent point must be identified in order to distinguish and preserve the control independent instructions in the window. - 2.
 The processor must support insertion and removal of control dependent instructions from the middle of the window. - 3.
-The mispredicted control flow may cause some incorrect data dependences to be formed between control independent instructions and instructions before the re-convergent point.
+The mispredicted control flow may cause some incorrect data dependences to be formed between control independent instructions and instructions before the reconvergent point.
 These incorrect data dependences must be repaired and the incorrect-data dependent, control independent instructions selectively re-executed.

 Control independence is an effective technique for mitigating the effects of branch mispredictions.
-A recent study shows potential performance improvements of 30% in wide-issue superscalar processors (Rotenberg et al. 1999a).
+A recent study shows potential performance improvements of 30% in wide-issue superscalar processors [3].
 However, practical mechanisms for the three outlined requirements need to be explored.
-In the study by Rotenberg et al. (1999a), control dependence information is ideally conveyed from the compiler to hardware for identifying re-convergent points, yet simple hardware-only detection of re-convergent points is desirable.
+In [3], control dependence information is ideally conveyed from the compiler to hardware for identifying reconvergent points, yet simple hardware-only detection of re-convergent points is desirable.
 And the reorder buffer of superscalar processors is managed as a fifo with insertion and removal of instructions performed only at the head and tail of the fifo, not in the middle.
 Arbitrary expansion and contraction, beginning and ending at any point in the window, may be complex.
 Finally, conventional register and memory dependence mechanisms are inadequate for control independence.
 A new overall data flow management strategy is needed - one that supports data speculation in general.

-In this paper, the trace processor microarchitecture (Vajapeyam & Mitra, 1997; Rotenberg et al. 1997) is explored as a practical and effective platform for control independence.
+In this paper, the trace processor microarchitecture [4,5] is explored as a practical and effective platform for control independence.

-Figure 1: Control independence example.
+FIGURE 1.
+Control independence example.

-1.1 Trace Processor Control Independence
+1.1.
+Trace processor control independence